Updated: Jun 19

 If you have spent most of your time trying to be someone else, trying to fit in and basically acting your whole life – how do you find your genuine self?

-I am trying to live my purpose and follow the next steps in life.
-I wrote myself a reminder sticky note of the things I strive to be: “You are strong, you are lovable, and you are authentic.”
+I have an affirmation sticky note of how I strive to be: “You are strong, you are lovable, and you are authentic.”
+Now I just have to read it until I believe it!

 Striving to be truly authentic has me thinking about what it means.